-Students are not allowed to discuss patients with individuals in the community and are not allowed to discuss patients in patient/public areas within the treatment center.
-Prior to the start of the clinical rotation, each student will review this confidentiality policy.
-I, , understand the information presented to me regarding patient confidentiality and acknowledge that I will assume legal responsibility for any breech I may make.
-I also understand that if I breech confidentiality in any way I will be immediately terminated from my clinical course at Arkansas State University.
-Student Signature Print Name Date
+Students are not allowed to discuss patients with indivinot allowed to discuss patients in patient/public areas we to the start of the clinical rotation, each student will revenue. vithin the treatment center.
+Prior

+I, , understand the information

+presented to me regarding patient confidentiality and ac cknowledge that I will assume

+legal responsibility for any breech I may make.
+I also u nderstand that if I breech

+confidentiality in any way I will be immediately terminated from my clinical course at

+Arkansas State University.

+Student Signature

+Print Name

+Date